 First, keep reminding yourself that Walt Disney World is huge.
 There are 4 main parks, 2 water parks, 22 hotels, and a “downtown” called Disney Springs.
 There is literally no way to “see it all” so eliminate that as a goal if that’s how you typically travel!
 Each park has things to walk around and do/see in addition to a mix of rides, shows to sit down and watch in a theater, and outside shows.
 There are lots of Disney abbreviations used online, I try to keep them to a minimum but for your reference as you dive into planning, here is a rundown of the most common ones.

 Also remember that no one planning style is going to be the same!
 Some people literally plan out every 15 minute sector.
 Some people prefer to fly by the seat of their pants.
 At a minimum, I think everyone should plan for fast passes (explained more below) and if you want to do any sit down meals, plan for those.
 We personally had a loose plan because I didn’t want to feel like we had to be somewhere or have a checklist of what to get done!
 I made this list assuming you’re starting with a rough budget expectation, but contacting a travel agent or using the Disney website to get an estimate for hotel + ticket costs is simple.
+You can also use a Disney World Cost Calculator to get an idea without contacting a travel agent!

 Lastly, I don’t cover any special needs like allergies or disabilities but know that WDW has a reputation for being extremely accommodating.
 Check out their page and contact them directly to make the trip as successful as possible!